musaubrian/musaubrian.github.io/content/about.md

 I'm Ernest, a software engineer interested in a range of topics not limited to CLIs, developer tools and backend.

-This is a place for me to rant, write about things I find interesting.
+I enjoy tinkering around, seeing how things work underneath (~*this is a recurring theme*) and then try to re-implemenet them

+I truly beleive that software enginnering is an *art*, and people should enjoy it.

-You can always reach out via [email](mailto:me@nabri.xyz)
+You can check out some of my [projects](/projects) or reach out via [email](mailto:me@nabri.xyz)

 One of my favorite quote